 Some funding is better than none?
 That may be true, but a low line of credit coupled with extremely high interest and fees can end up putting you in a vicious cycle and ultimately have you working for the lender since they are the ones making all the money.

 Assuming you have credit:

-Just because you have been in business for 7, 10, even 20 years and have many creditors that you always pay on time, does not mean you have good credit.
+Just because you have been in business for 7, 10, even 20 years and have many creditors that you always pay on time, does not mean you have a good business credit score or any score at all.
 Most vendors and creditors do not report to the Dun & Bradstreet, Experian, Equifax, and other smaller credit bureaus.

 Using vendors who do not report:

 If your preferred vendors are not reporting payment history to any of the business credit bureaus, then you’re not building credit history.
 Many business owners make this mistake and do not investigate whether the vendor reports before working with them.

 Only monitoring one bureau:

 There are three major business credit bureaus: Dun & Bradstreet, Experian, & Equifax, plus several smaller agencies.
 Every lender and creditor have “preferred” scores and reports, when you neglect any of the bureaus you’re putting your company at risk for denial.
 Remember, lenders will not always disclose what scores they’re looking at.

 Many sought after executives will do research into your firm before accepting an employment offer.
 Poor payment patterns and irresponsible financial management is worrisome in the eyes of professionals and may cause them to opt-out of representing the company.